-SERCAP is an equal opportunity employer.
+SERCAP is an equal opportunity service provider and employer.
 In accordance with anti-discrimination law, it is the purpose of this policy to effectuate these principles and mandates.
-SERCAP prohibits discrimination and harassment of any type and affords equal employment opportunities to employees and applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.
+SERCAP prohibits discrimination and harassment of any type and affords equal provision of services and employment opportunities to both clients/program participants and employees/applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.
 SERCAP conforms to the spirit as well as to the letter of all applicable laws and regulations.

-The policy of equal employment opportunity (EEO) and anti-discrimination applies to all aspects of the relationship between SERCAP and its vendors, subcontractors, employees, including:
+The policy of equal service provision and employment opportunity (EEO) and anti-discrimination applies to all aspects of the relationship between SERCAP and its clients, program participants, vendors, subcontractors, and employees, including:

 - Working conditions,

-The policies and principles of EEO also apply to the selection and treatment of independent contractors, personnel working on our premises who are employed by temporary agencies and any other persons or firms doing business for or with SERCAP LLC.
+The policies and principles of equal opportunity service provision and EEO also apply to the selection and treatment of independent contractors, personnel working on the agency's premises who are employed by temporary agencies and any other persons or firms doing business for or with SERCAP, Inc.

 Dissemination and Implementation of Policy

 The officers of SERCAP will be responsible for the dissemination of this policy.
-Directors, managers and supervisors are responsible for implementing equal employment practices within each department.
+Directors, managers and supervisors are responsible for implementing equal service provision and employment practices within each department.
 The HR department is responsible for overall compliance and will maintain personnel records in compliance with applicable laws and regulations.

-SERCAP administers our EEO policy fairly and consistently by:
+SERCAP administers our equal service provision and EEO policy fairly and consistently by:

 - Posting all required notices regarding employee rights under EEO laws in areas highly visible to employees;

-- Advertising for job openings with the statement "We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law;"
+- Advertising for job openings with the statement "SERCAP is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law;"

 - Posting all required job openings with the appropriate state agencies;